lukebrowning/tools/trove/README.rst

 Debug
 -----

-log files are provided.
+log files are generated.

 One can exercise Trove through the OpenStack GUI by attaching a browser to the local host's IP address.
 For example, http://x.x.x.x/dashboard.
 The default users are admin and demo.
 The password is 'passw0rd'.

-Some times when a test fails the guest images still exist and are visible through the browser.
+Sometimes when a test fails the guest images are still present and are visible through the browser.
 In this case, the datastore instance detail tab may contain a stack traceback.